nexssp/cli/nexss-language/commands/update.md

 # update

-Updates installed languages to the latest version.
+Updates the installed languages to the latest version.

 ## Examples